 The panel used is a 27” AU Optronics AMVA+ (Advanced Multi-Domain Vertical Alignment ‘Plus’) model, sporting a 1920 x 1080 (Full HD) resolution and 60Hz refresh rate.
-This features true 8-bit colour (no dithering) and will likely feature a very light matte screen surface.
+This features true 8-bit colour (no dithering) and features a light matte screen surface.
 178° horizontal and vertical viewing angles are specified alongside a 3000:1 static contrast ratio.
 The backlight is flicker-free WLED, using modified blue diodes as part of the ‘Low Blue Light Plus’ feature of the monitor.
 These shift the peak of blue light from 420 – 455nm (short wavelength, relatively high-energy blue light) to 455 – 480nm (longer wavelength, lower energy blue light).
 This allows the monitor to cut out high energy blue light without upsetting the overall colour temperature or balance of the image.
 This is an integral part of the backlight design and is not activated or deactivated with any particular setting.
 The downside is that this longer wavelength blue light is still stimulating, so should still be minimised when you should be winding down (i.e. before bed).
 Fortunately, the monitor offers some modes which will reduce the overall level of blue light of all wavelengths.
-These so-called ‘Low Blue Light’ with a lower colour temperature as well (such as the ‘Dark Room’ setting).
+These so-called ‘Low Blue Light Plus’ settings offer a lower colour temperature as well (particularly the strongest ‘Dark Room’ setting).
 So this model offers the best of both worlds when it comes to blue light reduction.